g-jgreen/documentation/content/api/broker-and-storage.md

 * `events` are messages emitted by the `resource`. eg temperature readings or alarms
 * `commands` are messages directed at the `resource`. eg turn on the light, send an email, apply new configuration

-# Authentication

-You will most of the time need to provide 2 things when connecting to the broker:

-* your domain, eg customer.waylay.io can be provided in the url or in the body of the request
-* credentials (apiKey, apiSecret), provided by http basic authentication or where not possible in the url (websockets)

-For more sensitive environments we also have a device gateway where you can get per-device credentials.
-These credentials only allow sending or receiving data on the device's channel.

 # Posting messages towards Broker